skip to Main Content

 2. Usury

-Usury is when the lender charges immensely high-interest rates.
+When the lender charges very high-interest rates, this is called usury.
 Usury is ubiquitous for secured and unsecured loans, yet it is most commonly found when dealing with loan sharks.
 Some credit card companies in a few countries have been accused of usury – for example, some banks maintain an interest rate of up to 70% on their credit cards!
-Keep this in mind when doing a loan to ensure you are not being taken advantage of!
+Remember this when doing a loan to ensure you are not being taken advantage of!

 3. Hidden fees